bkvillalobos/ml-coding-assignment/README.md

 Example GET request: http://34.192.12.23/api?age=20&body_part=31&diag=62&trmt_date=11/12/2016&location=1&race=1&stratum=S&prod1=1411&sex=1

-The get request returns its disposition prediction code (1,2,4,5,8, or 9)for the input parameters.
+The GET request returns its disposition prediction code (1,2,4,5,8, or 9) for the given input parameters.
 Please contact me if the server happens to be down.

-## Building
+## Build
 Requirements: Python-2.7.X and most up-to-date pip.

 To build and deploy your own Neiss scoring server from this repo: